Monday, December 17, 2012

 This was the opportunity to relate Uncle Niko's early trading in ice from up in another village, on the other side of the world.

-Once fully loaded, young Nikola, eldest son of the family, was inserted between.
+Once fully prepared, young Nikola, eldest son of the family, was inserted between.

-Three in the morning, descending slowly and guiding the beast.
-By six they would reach Hotel Boka, down on the water.
+3AM descending slowly, guiding the beast.
+By six they would reach Hotel Boka on the water.

-Cool, refreshing drinks for the guests at the hotel, the tourists.
-Ice would keep the catch of the day fresh, just like in Malaysia.
+Cool, refreshing drinks for the tourists.
+Ice would keep the catch of the day fresh too, just like in Malaysia.

 Young Nikola may have been 5-6 years old.
 The young street urchins here made close counterparts.

-In later years Uncle Niko told war tales of mountain crossings with the great Montenegrin hero Sava Kovacevic, starry-eyed Nikola high in his horse's saddle and Sava beside him on his donkey, fighting the Fascist invader.
+In later years Uncle Niko told war tales of mountain crossings with the great Montenegrin hero, Sava Kovacevic, starry-eyed Nikola high in his horse's saddle and Sava beside on his donkey.
+Fighting the Fascist invader.

 The Malay listened patiently.
 Not everything was lost on the Malay.
 Even the boss, continuing to hang back behind, seemed to have taken it in.
-Story-telling on his time.
-Not to worry.
+Story-telling on his time was not a worry.

-Ang moh white fellows were not common on the streets of Ipoh.
-These went to the islands or Cameron Highlands for other sights & entertainments.
+Ang moh white fellows were rare on the streets of Ipoh.
+These went to the islands or Cameron Highlands for sights & entertainments.
 If they stopped in town it was to ask for directions.

-Ang moh is red hair in Cantonese, used for the Dutch and English overlords.
-Mat salleh the Malay equivalent.
+Ang moh was red head in Cantonese, used for the Dutch & English overlords; mat salleh the Malay equivalent.

-Attempting to get either to see the difference between olive and true porcelain was not possible on these streets.
+Attempting to get either to see the difference between olive and true porcelain was difficult.
 One certainly did not want to be blamed for others' crimes.
 (We had more than enough our own.)

 No comments: